Photo by Christina @ wocintechchat.com on Unsplash

 Why Measuring Customer Service Quality Assurance Matters

-Monitoring KPIs allows you to pinpoint weaknesses and implement targeted training or process improvements.
-This continuous feedback loop is essential for maintaining high service standards.
+Monitoring KPIs helps you identify weaknesses and implement targeted training or process changes, creating a sustainable feedback loop.

-Quality metrics help ensure that your customer service efforts are aligned with broader business objectives, such as increasing customer retention or boosting Net Promoter Scores.
+Quality metrics ensure your support efforts align with broader objectives, such as increasing retention or improving Net Promoter Score (NPS).
+For a broader overview of support metrics, see Medallia’s guide to customer service metrics.

 Key Metrics and KPIs for Customer Service QA